Mathnerd314/stroscot/docs/Optimal-Reduction.rst

 Optimal reduction
 #################

 In call-by-value reduction, work is duplicated quite frequently.
-And lazy or call-by-need reduction, although often more efficient than call-by-value, still duplicates work.
+And lazy or call-by-need reduction, although more efficient computation-wise than call-by-value, still duplicates work.
 An example is

 ::